The Deer (film): Plot

-Seyed tries to justify his failed life by blaming it on a lack of social and parental support, but this leads to an honest but tough exchange about the circumstances that led them to their current stations in life.
+Rasool tries to justify his failed life by blaming it on a lack of social and parental support, but this leads to an honest but tough exchange about the circumstances that led them to their current stations in life.
 The discussion becomes so heated and emotional that the two start punching the wall in a show of remaining physical and mental strength.
-"It is too late," Seyed says.
-When Ghodrat tries to talk him out of his current state of mind, Seyed responds angrily by saying that being a thief is no better than being a drug addict.
+"It is too late," Rasool says.
+When Ghodrat tries to talk him out of his current state of mind, Rasool responds angrily by saying that being a thief is no better than being a drug addict.
 In full denial, he thinks that Ghodrat has no right to lecture him about life as "Ghodrat is a thief and doing things against the law."

 Ghodrat also witnesses how deeply rooted poverty and a lack of basic education affect the daily life of every neighbour in the area.
-He and Seyed continue to have more meaningful discussions about life, education and opportunity, but no conclusion is really achieved.
+He and Rasool continue to have more meaningful discussions about life, education and opportunity, but no conclusion is really achieved.
 They are both so sorry about how they have become that they cry at the first opportunity to have an evening meal with aragh, an anise-based alcoholic drink.
 Ghodrat knows that his time there is limited and that he must find a way out.

 The police come for Ghodrat after his picture had appeared in local newspapers as a "wanted and dangerous man"; presumably, one of the local people had informed the police of his whereabouts.
 The police besiege the house for several hours, but Ghodrat does not surrender.
-Seyed arrives home to discover the escalating situation, fearing Ghodrat's death at the hands of the large police force.
+Rasool arrives home to discover the escalating situation, fearing Ghodrat's death at the hands of the large police force.
 He implores the police chief to allow him to enter the house in order to persuade Ghodrat to surrender.
-Feeling responsible for the danger in which his friend is now involved, Ghodrat beseeches Seyed not to intervene and to go away before he is hurt.
-However, Seyed chooses to remain with Ghodrat.
+Feeling responsible for the danger in which his friend is now involved, Ghodrat beseeches Rasool not to intervene and to go away before he is hurt.
+However, Rasool chooses to remain with Ghodrat.
 He runs away from the police and is shot in the shoulder but eventually manages to get into the room with Ghodrat.

 The two friends reflect on the nearly certain death they are facing.
-After a few minutes, the building comes under heavy fire, but Seyed stays with Ghodrat when a final police raid results in both men being killed by an explosion.
-Just before the raid, Seyed looks at Ghodrat and says, "I prefer to die by a bullet here in my room with you being there rather than alone under a bridge in a few years' time."
+After a few minutes, the building comes under heavy fire, but Rasool stays with Ghodrat when a final police raid results in both men being killed by an explosion.
+Just before the raid, Rasool looks at Ghodrat and says, "I prefer to die by a bullet here in my room with you being there rather than alone under a bridge in a few years' time."
 This is a show of loyalty to his friend as well as an expression of his despair and hopelessness.